 The program wants to prepare young women to run a small business.
-Small business is above anything about skills, instincts and determination.
-Technical skills to produce a commodity or service.
+Small business is above anything about skills, instinct and determination: Technical skills to produce a commodity or service.
 Social and organisational skills to collaborate and plan in a business environment.
-Entrepreneurial instincts to see new opportunities when they come along.
+Entrepreneurial instinct to see new opportunities when they come along.
 And last but not least, a determination to make it succeed.
-Also a determination to overcome cultural barriers and anxieties.
+Also a determination to overcome barriers and anxieties in the context of Nigerian culture.

-The training wants to enable young women to earn a steady income and build a future.
-This includes nurturing a long term perspective related to issues such as continuous personal growth, parenthood, family life and health.
-Also, being a female entrepreneur in West Africa is not only about self-sufficiency.
-It is also about social safety in an environment dominated by men.
+The program’s central objective is to enable young women to earn a steady income and build a future.
+This includes nurturing a long term perspective related to personal goals regarding independence, personal growth, parenthood and family life.
+Furthermore, being a female entrepreneur in West Africa is not only about self-sufficiency.
+It is also about social safety in an environment, which is considerably more patriarchal and nepotistic.

 When developing a training program for people in non-western cultures, one must first recognize that our own notion of business, which we often take for granted too easily, is also culturally conditioned.
 The next step starts with identifying ways of doing business that work in the Nigerian sociocultural and commercial context.
 Building on its assets often presents new and unique opportunities.